 Real-World Example: What Can Go Wrong?

 Consider a trader using Martingale in EUR/USD.
-The pair enters a downtrend following an unexpected ECB announcement.
-The trader, expecting a bounce, keeps doubling down.
+The pair enters a downtrend after an unexpected ECB announcement.
+The trader expects a bounce and keeps double down.
 After 10 losing trades, they’ve accumulated a massive position against the trend.
-The result?
-Margin call.
-Entire account gone.

 Final Verdict: High Reward or Total Bust?

 So, is Martingale a smart way to trade forex?
-Short answer: Not for most traders.

 Yes, Martingale can produce short-term profits.
 And yes, you might get away with it for a while.
 But over time, the risk of total account destruction far outweighs the potential gains.